GNN2R: Weakly-Supervised Rationale-Providing Question Answering over Knowledge Graphs: Experiments

 The following can be observed from \cref{table:overal_performance}:

 1) GNN2R achieves superior performance on all benchmark datasets in comparison with all six baselines.
 Especially on CWQ and PQL-3hop, which are the two most challenging datasets in our experiments regarding question complexity and the size of KGs, significant improvements (7.2\%/9.8\% on CWQ and 13.7\%/13.1\% on PQL-3hop with respect to Hits@1/F1) have been achieved in comparison to previous best-performing baselines.
-Also, it is worth mentioning that PQ and PQL are nearly solved by GNN2R (cf. \cref{table:failure_stat} and \cref{sec:failure_analysis}).
-To the best of our knowledge, we are the first and, thus far, the only one to achieve this.\footnote{A public leaderboard is available at \url{https://github.com/KGQA/leaderboard/blob/gh-pages/freebase/path_question.md}.} These results demonstrate the overall effectiveness of our method.
+Also, PQ and PQL are nearly solved by GNN2R.
+To the best of our knowledge, we are the first and, thus far, the only one to achieve this.\footnote{A public leaderboard is available at \url{https://github.com/KGQA/leaderboard/blob/gh-pages/freebase/path_question.md}.}

 2) GNN2R remains highly competitive even with only the first step (Step-I).
-For example, on CWQ, Step-I achieves a similar performance as the previous SOTA method NSM and outperforms four other baselines (EmbedKGQA, GraftNet, Relation Learning, and TransferNet).
+For example, on CWQ, Step-I achieves a similar performance as the previous SOTA method NSM and outperforms four other baselines.
 On PQL-2hop and PQL-3hop, Step-I is ranked first among all baselines regarding Hits@1.
 Also, if considering F1, Step-I is ranked second on PQ-2hop, PQL-2hop, and PQL-3hop.
-These results demonstrate that the proposed GNN and GNN-based coarse reasoning in Step-I are highly effective.

 3) The performance of GNN2R can be substantially improved with the second step (Step-II).
-Specifically, on the six benchmark datasets, average improvements of 5.7\% and 19.5\% regarding Hits@1 and F1 are achieved when Step-II is performed based on Step-I. These results demonstrate the overall effectiveness of Step-II and indicate that the proposed algorithms are effective in fine-tuning the LM for selecting reasoning subgraphs and, consequently, correct answers.
-Moreover, it is noteworthy that the improvement in F1 is more substantial than that in Hits@1 (19.5\% v.s.
-5.7\%).
-This is in line with our intuition that Step-II can effectively mitigate the bottleneck of Step-I in selecting multiple correct answers from a continuous search space, as the retrieved reasoning subgraph can prune all candidate answers that do not satisfy the semantic constraints of given questions.
+Specifically, on the six benchmark datasets, average improvements of 5.7\% and 19.5\% regarding Hits@1 and F1 are achieved when Step-II is performed based on Step-I. These results demonstrate the effectiveness of Step-II and the weakly-supervised fine-tuning method.
+Moreover, it is noteworthy that the improvement in F1 is more substantial than that in Hits@1, which demonstrates that Step-II can effectively filter out incorrect candidate answers retrieved from Step-I.